SondosBsharat/Arabic-Dialect-SemiSupervised-LLM-AI-Project-/README.md

    pip install -r requirements.txt
    ```
 3. **Data Preparation**:
-   - Prepare the datasets by following the instructions in `data_preparation.md`.
+   - Prepare the datasets using the using the provided notebook `data_selection.ipynb`.
    - Generate synthetic data using the provided notebook `data_generation.ipynb`.
 4. **Train and Evaluate Models**:
    - Use `train_model.py` to train models and `evaluate.py` to assess their performance.